CoderDennis/elm-date-extra/README.md

 ## Testing

-This uses elm-test for testing so install it if you dont have it.
+This uses elm-test for testing so install it if you don't have it.

 * npm install -g elm-test